groue/GRDBDiff/README.md

 ### Various diff algorithms for SQLite, based on [GRDB].

-Since it is possible to [track database changes](https://github.com/groue/GRDB.swift/blob/master/README.md#valueobservation), it is a natural desire to compute diffs between two consecutive observed values.
+Since it is possible to [observe database changes](https://github.com/groue/GRDB.swift/blob/master/README.md#valueobservation), it is a natural desire to compute diffs between two consecutive observed values.

 **There are many diff algorithms**, which perform various kinds of comparisons.
 GRDBDiff ships with a few of them.
 Make sure you pick one that suits your needs.